SainsburyWellcomeCentre/aeon_docs/src/user/how_to/pipeline_local_deployment.md

 For example, if you download the data to `D:/data/project-aeon/aeon/data/raw/AEON3/...`, then update `ceph_aeon` to `D:/data/project-aeon/aeon/data`.

-## Data Ingestion & Processing
+## Data ingestion and processing

-Now that the pipeline is installed and configured, you can start ingesting and processing the downloaded data.
+Now that the pipeline is installed and configured, you can begin with [ingesting and processing](target-dj-data-ingestion-processing) the downloaded data.

-Follow the instructions in the [Data Ingestion & Processing](./Data_Ingestion_and_Processing.ipynb) guide to learn how to ingest and process the downloaded data.